alexeyinkin/eb-1a/2-petition/README.md

 While this was the most desirable format indeed, many people were reluctant to do that.
-This format is so rare nowadays that whose who don't know you well suspect fraud.
+This format is so rare nowadays that those who don't know you well suspect fraud.

 I came up with the following tactic.
-First, I would ask if they could sign a reference for me without telling anything about the process or the format.
+First, I would ask if they could sign a reference for me without saying anything about the process or the format.
 When they agreed, I would say:

 > The simplest way is a LinkedIn recommendation you can write for me.